Skip to main content

 Issue an API key for your project or environment:

-npx libretto experimental auth api-key issue --label laptop-dev
+npx libretto cloud auth api-key issue --label laptop-dev

 Store the printed key as LIBRETTO_API_KEY in your .env file: